 This post will be full of white!
 Yup, it is snowy in Chimgan.

-Early in the morning after breakfast, we headed to the railway station and then embarked Afrosiyob to Tashkent at 6.45 am.
-Coach no 5 was where all our group sat.
-The journey took around 2 hours passing several provinces.
-When we were approaching Tashkent, we saw some of the villages were covered with snow indicating that it was even cooler here!
+Early in the morning after breakfast, we headed to the railway station and then embarked on the Afrosiyob to Tashkent at 6.45 am.
+Coach no. 5 was where all our group sat.
+The journey took around 2 hours, passing several provinces.
+When we were approaching Tashkent, we saw some of the villages were covered with snow, indicating that it was even cooler here!

 The Afrosiyob train